Agent Programs: Logic, Design, and Learning in Artificial Intelligence

 Are agent programs suitable for small businesses?

-How do agent programs enhance customer service?
+How do agent programs support customer service?

 Can agent programs operate without human intervention?